 Pour the helichrysum hydrosol and ACV in a bowl and mix lightly to combine the liquids.
 Add the essential oils directly to the spritzer bottle and top it with the liquid mixture.
 To use, give the bottle a vigorous shake and spray directly on the affected area.

 You can use this blend on any part of the body, including the face, just don’t let it get into your eyes.
 If using it to disinfect the area, dab away the moisture with some clean tissue paper, the first time you spray it on the skin and then reapply to tackle the itching, inflammation and infection.

 - 20ml calendula infused oil

-- 10 drops each of German chamomile and geranium EOs
+- 10 drops each of German chamomile and geranium essential oils

 To make things easy, mix the carrier oil and shea butter in the boiler/pyrex before exposing the container to heat.
 As soon as the butter melts, mix the lipids together.
 You will need to stir vigorously with a fork for at least 5 minutes to blend these lipids of varying viscosities.
 A simpler approach is to remove into a larger glass bowl and whisk with a mechanical or hand held blender.

-3. Herb and EO poultice that will keep rash away from your life!
+3. Herb and essential oil poultice that will keep rash away from your life!

 - A fistful of basil (about ½ cup if you need to measure it exactly)

 - A fist full or oregano (only use the tender shoots on top)